apache/cordova-docs/docs/de/edge/cordova/camera/camera.getPicture.md

           smallImage.style.display = 'block';

           // Show the captured photo
-          // The inline CSS rules are used to resize the image
+          // The in-line CSS rules are used to resize the image
           //
           smallImage.src = "data:image/jpeg;base64," + imageData;
         }